j4ym0/nextcloud-tv-show-namer/README.md

 # Nextcloud TV Show Namer

 TV Show Namer for ownCloud and Nextcloud.
 Scan video files stored in your cloud and organise them into a standard format.
-TV Show Namer uses themoviedb.org to rename your files, you can setup a api key with the guide below.
+TV Show Namer uses TMDB ([themoviedb.org](https://www.themoviedb.org/)) to rename your files, you can setup a api key with the guide below.
+This product uses the TMDB API but is not endorsed or certified by TMDB.

 ### currently in development please report issues and suggestions